Abdominoplasty Post Weight Loss in Newcastle, Maitland & Hunter Valley Australia

 Long-term Results and Maintenance

-Maintaining a stable weight and engaging in regular exercise are essential to preserve abdominoplasty results.
+Maintaining a stable weight and engaging in regular exercise are essential to preserving abdominoplasty results.
 Patients may experience visible scarring, including keloid and hypertrophic scars, which can become prominent over time.

 Attending follow-up appointments is essential for monitoring recovery and addressing any potential complications early.
 By adhering to a healthy lifestyle and following their surgeon’s advice, patients can enjoy the long-term benefits of their weight loss achievements and abdominoplasty.